ITC-WI/Indoor-Positioning-System/Readme.md

 For every push being made to the github repo in any branch the history should be updated accordingly.
 Newer commits should come to the top.

+## Chain of responsibility first design ready
+1. Updates:
+   - Chain of responsibility is now complete.
+Though testing remains.
+   - Pointers to different filterHandlers were created.
+Their destruction is taken care of.
+   - The Requests array is also set.
+   - There were changes in the arrangement of code so every use occurs after a declaration.
+The JNI methods were shifted below the handler classes.
+   - Filter calls were set.
+Though they are empty as of now.
+   - Beacon was included in all the filter classes.
+   - pointer logic in findBeacon and updateBeacon functions was improved.
+2. TODOs:
+   - Checking for possible memory leaks.
+   - Testing realtime app.
+   - Setup logging.
+   - Error and exception handling remain.

 ## Beacon.h first design ready
 1. Updates
    - Beacon class should now be completely functional.
 Though testing remains.